Rajjat/ACAP/README.md

 The repository contains two folders:
 1. Data preprocessing pipeline
-   The data preprocessing pipleine mainly process accident data from "Unfallatlas" and OopenstreetMap.
-It also implements various clustering pipeline,e.g. Grid
+   The data preprocessing pipeline mainly process accident data from "Unfallatlas" and OpenStreetMap.
+It also implements various clustering pipeline,e.g., Grid
-   Growing,DBSCAN, Kmeans, SOM and HDBSCAN
+   Growing, DBSCAN, Kmeans, SOM, and HDBSCAN
 2. Model Implementations
    This folder consists of our model(ACAP) as well implementation of different baselines.